Australian Government advice for Jordan

 You should monitor the media for information about possible new safety and security risks and follow the instructions of local authorities.

 Border with Syria: We advise you to reconsider your need to travel to areas near the border with Syria due to ongoing conflict on the Syrian side of the border.
-There is frequent military activity, including shelling and gun fire, on the border between Jordan and Syria.
-A small number of these incidents have resulted in fatalities and injuries.
-You should exercise particular care when travelling near the northern border and maintain awareness of the heightened presence of Jordanian security forces in the area.
+There is frequent military activity, including shelling and gun fire, which has resulted in fatalities and injuries.
+There is an increased presence of Jordanian security forces in the area.

 We advise you to exercise a high degree of caution in Jordan due to the threat of terrorist attack.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety and security risks.

 In October 2012 the Jordanian government foiled a terrorist plot targeting shopping malls and embassies in Amman.
 In May 2014 eleven individuals were convicted of terrorist offences in relation to this event.

 The ongoing conflicts in Iraq and Syria have the potential to cause instability in Jordan.
 However, Jordanian security forces monitor the security environment closely and additional security forces have been deployed to areas bordering Syria and Iraq.
 To date have been no indications of a decline in the security situation aside from in the immediate border areas.